projectcitybuild/web/README.md

 #### Live editing (Browsersync)
 * From inside the container, run `npm run watch`.
 Because we're running in headless-mode, no browser will automatically open.
-* Open `http://localhost:3000`.
+* Open `http://localhost:3000` in your browser.
 Any HTML, JS, CSS changes will automatically appear without refreshing.

 #### Database
 * If the database schema has changed, remember to run `php artisan migrate` from inside the worksapce container to ensure you always have the latest schema.